APPLICATION DEADLINE IS 29 FEBRUARY 2024

 Admission Requirements for the Master of Music in Sonology:

 Students for the Master of Music in Sonology are selected on the basis of a portfolio with previous compositions, sound installations, recordings of live performances or research results in the form of computer programs, articles, theses, etc. The studies will be conducted in English and applicants are expected to be adequately fluent with the language.
-The candidate should have a bachelor’s diploma relevant for the professional field of Sonology (electronic music composition, sound synthesis research, sound art, related subjects such as artificial intelligence, computer science or electronic engineering, musicology, music perception, film studies, or as a performing musician).
+The candidate should have a bachelor’s diploma relevant for the professional field of Sonology (composition of electronic and/or acoustic music using fixed media, notation, improvisation or some combination of these, sound synthesis research, sound art, related subjects such as artificial intelligence, computer science or electronic engineering, musicology, music perception, film studies, or as a performing musician).
 In addition the candidate should submit a two-page study plan, which includes the following elements:

 - A short description of the proposed project to be realised during the master’s studies.
 This project can have a practical and a theoretical part, or can be exclusively theoretical.